 NOTE: Serious violent crimes include rape, sexual assault, robbery, and aggravated assault.
 Violent crimes include serious violent crimes and simple assault.
 Theft includes purse snatching, pick pocketing, all burglaries, attempted forcible entry, and all attempted and completed thefts except motor vehicle thefts.
 Theft does not include robbery in which threat or use of force is involved.
 Total crimes include violent crimes and theft.
 "At school" includes inside the school building, on school property, or on the way to or from school.
 Although Indicators 2 and 3 present information on similar topics, the survey sources for these two indicators differ with respect to time coverage and administration.
-For more information on these two surveys, please see appendix A. Detail may not sum to totals because of rounding.
+For more information on these two surveys, please see appendix A. Population size is 26,314,000 students ages 12-18 in 2008.
+Detail may not sum to totals because of rounding and missing data on student characteristics.

-SOURCE: U.S. Department of Justice, Bureau of Justice Statistics, National Crime Victimization Survey (NCVS), 2007.
+SOURCE: U.S. Department of Justice, Bureau of Justice Statistics, National Crime Victimization Survey (NCVS), 2008.